deontologician/node_talk/slides/slides.md

 <!-- .slide: data-transition="fade" -->

-## Should we make the change emitters smarter?
+## Can make the change sources smarter?

-No, we can't pass the buck any more.
+It's probably not a great idea.
+Your shark collar shouldn't need to know how your whole app works.

-There's no piece of the stack more qualified to decide what events are relevant than the web server<!-- .element: class="fragment" -->
+At this point, it seems like there's no piece of the stack more qualified to route events than your webserver<!-- .element: class="fragment" -->

 <img class="movie_img" src="movies/07_last_frame.png">